steamship-core/python-client/docs/packages/cookbook/article-tagging.rst

         # The config method allows your package to return a class
         # that defines its required configuration.
+        # See Developer Reference -> Accepting Configuration
-        # See <link> for more details.
+        # for more details.
 This package doesn't have any specific
         # required configuration, so we return the default Config object.
         def config_cls(self) -> Type[Config]:
             """Return Config if your package requires no config."""